HannesHornig/SemanticVersioning/README.md

 * pushing a Java project with Jenkinsfile and JgitVer config to it
 * and letting a Jenkins Server pull and build it automatically

-was modelled using multiple Docker-Files and a Docker-Compose file.
+was modelled, using multiple Docker-Files and a Docker-Compose file.

 ## This Project can be usefull if you want to see an example of